 - Treating coaches and players as less-than and demanding their submission.

-- Micro-managing every minor detail and creating a miserable work environment for empoyees.
+- Micro-managing every minor detail and creating a miserable work environment for employees.

-- Displaying negligence on important issues (legal, compliance, safety, etc.).
+- Displaying negligence on essential issues (legal, compliance, safety, etc.).

 - Treating interviewees and sources with respect at all times.

 - Sharing the love of Jesus either explicitly or implicitly through media to the fullest extent possible.

 - Finding and sharing sports stories of redemption and faith.

 - Disrespecting or misquoting interviewees to fit a pre-conceived narrative.